lelocreates/CDV01_Career_Goals_Reflection_CS20240146_WFC2407_GroupA_Kgaladi-Mohlabe_CDV01/README.md

     - Detail specific actions or steps needed to achieve each short-term goal.
     - Include any resources or support required.

+    **1. Complete the Software Development Course with Codespace** Action Steps:

+        1. Complete the assigned work
+        2. Stay up to date with weekly tasks
+        3. Engage with all resources
+        4. Regularly Assess Progress: Schedule regular assessments to review your progress, complete quizzes, and seek feedback on assignments.
+        5. Complete Capstone Projects: Work on capstone projects or final assignments with diligence to apply what you've learned and demonstrate your skills.
+    Timeline: Aim to complete the course within the next 6 months, tracking your progress against the course schedule.

+    **2. Complete CAPM Certification**
+    Action Steps:
+        1. Create a Study Plan: Develop a study schedule that covers all areas of the CAPM syllabus.
+Allocate specific times each week for studying and stick to it.
+        2. Practice with Mock Exams: Use practice exams to assess your knowledge and identify areas needing improvement.
+Review and understand any mistakes made during these practice tests.
+        3.Schedule and Take the Exam: Register for the CAPM exam and choose a suitable date.
+Ensure you are well-prepared by the time of the exam.
+    Timeline: Aim to complete the certification within the next 4 months, allowing time for study, practice, and exam registration.

+    **3. Get a Job as a Software Developer**
+    Action Steps:
+        1. Update Resume and Portfolio: Revise your resume and create or update your portfolio to showcase your skills, projects, and certifications.
+        2.Apply to Jobs: Start applying for software developer positions that match your skills and interests.
+Use job boards, company websites, and professional networks.
+        3.Prepare for Interviews: Practice common technical and behavioral interview questions.
+Consider mock interviews or coding challenges to improve your performance.
+        4.Network: Attend industry events, meetups, and connect with professionals on platforms like LinkedIn to expand your network and learn about job opportunities.
+        5.Follow Up: After interviews, follow up with thank-you notes and stay in touch with recruiters and hiring managers.
+    Timeline: Aim to secure a job within 3 months after completing your software development course and CAPM certification.
 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
     - Consider additional skills, experiences, or qualifications needed.

+Preparation for Long-Term Goals
+    **1. Becoming a Senior Software Developer**
+    Action Steps:
+        1. Deepen Technical Knowledge
+        2. Gain Relevant Experience
+        3. Pursue Advanced Certifications.
+        4. Seek Mentorship
+        5.Stay Updated with Industry Trends
+    Timeline: Aim to take on leadership roles and advanced projects within the next 5-7 years, working towards a senior position.

+    **2. Pursuing Entrepreneurship**
+    Action Steps:
+        1. Develop a Business Idea
+        2. Create a Business Plan
+        3. Acquire Business Skills
+        4. Build a Network
+        5. Secure Funding
+    Timeline: Aim to start laying the groundwork for your entrepreneurial venture within 7-10 years, building your business idea and preparing for launch.

 ### Part 5: Reflection on Challenges and Opportunities